TylerSterlingTech/azure-network-protocols/README.md

 <img src="https://i.imgur.com/hiXtioN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-...the connectivity is again established, since the ICMP has been opened up on the virtual machine's firewall.
+...the connectivity is again established, since the ICMP has been opened on the virtual machine's firewall.
 </p>
 <br />